The Aha! Moment: How to Find It, Examples, UX Tips

 You can plug in your destination and travel dates and have access to all their available listings within seconds.
 And by the time you find your dream vacation spot, you’re ready to throw your money at them and give them the necessary information they need to secure your spot.

 One way to identify friction areas in your user journey is through mapping exercises such as wireframing a user flow map before your product is launched.
-This allows your product team to understand the different paths and journeys your users will take to accomplish a goal – in this case, finding their aha moment.
+This process allows your product team to understand the different paths and journeys your users will take to accomplish a goal – in this case, finding their aha moment.

 user-flow-detailed-example